Ventexx/Asset-Indexer/README.md

 # Asset-Indexer

-A desktop application for browsing, searching, and editing structured data paired with visual assets, organized into a fast and intuitive interface.
+A desktop application for browsing, searching, and editing structured data paired with visual assets, organized into a fast and intuitive interface, with native support for Windows and Linux.

 ![Cover Image](ScreenshotCover.png)